cjmayo/ntp/doc/source/discipline.rst

 Allan intercept, by default 2048 s, and frequency-lock loop (FLL), which is used above that.

+.. _discipline-fig:

 .. figure:: pic/discipline.png
   :align: center

-  Figure 1.
   Clock Discipline Algorithm

 .. _discipline-pll:

 Clock Discipline Operations
 ------------------------------------------------------

-A block diagram of the clock discipline is shown in Figure 1.
+A block diagram of the clock discipline is shown in :numref:`discipline-fig`.
 The timestamp of a reference clock or remote server is compared with the timestamp of the system clock, represented as a variable frequency oscillator (VFO), to produce a raw offset sample *V*\ :sub:`d`.
 Offset samples are processed by the clock filter to produce a filtered update